BeyondMD/gitflow/README.md

 ## Pull Requests

 Pull requests are useful for two main reasons.
 It allows a branch to be merged back into an evergreen branch, and allows for code review.
-There should always be at least two people involved in a pull request: a reviewer and a
+There should always be at least two people involved in a pull request: a reviewer and an assignee.
+Everyone who has made a commit to the branch should be added to the assignees feild.
+The reviewer should be someone who is either assigned or someone who did not work on the supporting branch

-Reviewer
+## Resposibilities

+* Reviewer: The reviewers only job is to approve the pull request.
+They should not be the one to actually merge the pull request.
+They should also leave comments on the pull request if they have any questions, comments, or concerns about the code they are reviewing
+* Assignees: The assignees should reply to the reviewer if they have commented anything that warrents a response and make changes and push them to the branch when needed.
+Once the reviewer approves the pull request the lead dev of the branch should go ahead and merge the branch into necessary branches.

 ## Workflow Diagram